-All students living in campus residences are required to submit a \$500 damage deposit prior to move-in.
+All students living in campus residences are billed a \$500 damage deposit, which must be received prior to move-in.
 Upon graduation or withdrawal, the deposit, less the costs of any required cleaning or damage repairs, is refundable, barring any other outstanding charges on the student's account.